 How can postsecondary institutions determine whether a student is "otherwise qualified" for science, technology, engineering, and/or mathematics curricula?

 At the postsecondary educational level, a qualified student with a disability is a student with a disability who meets the academic and technical standards required for participation in the class, program, or activity.
 The standards for a student with a disability are the same as those for all students entering the program.
-However, a student with a disability may request and receive reasonable accommodations to demonstrate that he or she meets those standards.
+However, a student with a disability may request and receive reasonable accommodations to demonstrate that they meet those standards.

 For example, if an engineering program requires that all students demonstrate a prerequisite level of math proficiency by passing an entrance exam, a student with a disability must also demonstrate that level of math proficiency to be “otherwise qualified.”
 However, the student may request and receive appropriate accommodations when taking the entrance exam or request an alternative exam format to demonstrate the prerequisite math skills.